dustinpfister/blog_posts/_posts/js-javascript-closure.md

 <!-- more -->

-## What to know first before getting into closures
+## 1 - javaScript Closure Basics and What to know first

 This is not a [post on javaScript for those that are still fairly new to javaScript](/2018/11/27/js-getting-started/).
 So with that said I think it would be good to read up more on functions in general first of you have not done so before hand.
 For example there is knowing the difference between [function expressions](/2019/01/27/js-function-expression/), [declarations](/2019/04/11/js-function-declaration/) and [arrow functions](/2019/02/17/js-arrow-functions/).
 Also I am touching base on a whole lot of other topics while I am at it here in this content.
 I will try to link to other posts that I have written where doing so may be called for.

-### - The source code examples here are on github
+### 1.1 - The source code examples here are on github

 The source code examples that I am writing about here are up on my [test vjs github repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-javascript-closure).
 There I also have all of my other collections of source code examples for every other post on this website that has to do with javaScript by itself.
 I have got into the habit of making sure to link to the location each time I write a new post on javaScript or edit a new one.
 Not just for your convenience but also for my own each time I come around to edit this.
 Speaking of editing, yes that would be where you would want to make a pull request of you see something wrong.
 There is also leaving a comment at the bottom of this post.

-## 1 - javaScript Closure Basics
+### 1.2 - javaScript Closure Basics

 One of the simplest definitions of a closure that I have come across in my travels on-line can be summarized like this.